 The truth is that T2 offsuit is one of the worst hands in poker, and it is definitely not worth putting more chips into the pot than necessary.

-Having a Ten in your hand is a bit better than having a low card to go with your Deuce, but the fact you can’t make a straight with T2o somewhat negates that slight advantage.
+Having a Ten in your hand is a bit better than having a low card to go with your Deuce, but the fact that you can’t make a straight with T2o somewhat negates that slight advantage.

 Overall, avoid playing T2o in most scenarios and definitely avoid playing it just for the sake of turning over “The Doyle” once everyone else has folded.

-#10 Worst Poker Hand – J2 Offsuit
+#9 Worst Poker Hand – J2 Offsuit

 Seeing a picture card like a Jack can be a big refreshment after getting dealt cards like 83 and 72, but it should not be enough to tempt you to play if your other card is a Deuce.